 For example, John Mueller currently described the raters doing a facet through facet examination of seeking results with and without a trade to the set of rules (watch the video here).

-“Essentially our pleasant raters, what they do is while groups at Google make improvements to the set of rules, we’ll attempt to test the one’s upgrades.
+“Essentially, our pleasant raters, what they do is while groups at Google make improvements to the set of rules, we’ll attempt to test those upgrades.

 So what will appear is we’ll send the exceptional raters a list of seek consequences pages with a model with that alternate and without that exchange.
-They’ll undergo and spot like which of those consequences are better and why are they better.
-And to help them evaluate the one’s outcomes, we’ve got the Quality Raters Guidelines.”
+They’ll undergo and spot which of those consequences are better and why they are better.
+And to help them evaluate the ones’ outcomes, we’ve got the Quality Raters Guidelines.”

 The Quality Raters Guidelines instructs raters to use Wikipedia to test the reputation of a domain.
 But it additionally instructs raters to apply blogs, newspapers, assessment websites, and advanced search operators to investigate the popularity of a website.